Scoliosis in adults is more common than you think.

 In general, scoliosis treatment involves observation, bracing and/or surgery.

 Check with your doctor to see where you stand with this condition and whether or not you need surgery for scoliosis.

-back braces for scoliosis
+Do back braces help scoliosis and correct posture?

 Can back braces be of help for a person dealing with scoliosis?

 Scoliosis surgery can be painful, and of course, expensive.